Safe Zone Training

-The Safe Zone Advanced Ally training is an interactive, activity-heavy training that will train participants to understand what it means to be an LGBTQ ally and how to be an LGBTQ ally.
+The Safe Zone Advanced Ally training is an interactive, activity-heavy training that will train participants to understand what it means to be an LGBTQIA ally and how to be an LGBTQIA ally.
 This training will also give participants a better understanding of heterosexual and cisgender privilege and how this relates to being an ally.
-Finally, this training will teach participants how to create a “safe zone” for members of the LGBTQ community.
+Finally, this training will teach participants how to create a “safe zone” for members of the LGBTQIA community.

 The LGBTQIA Issues in Healthcare training session explores some of the healthcare issues that are particularly prevalent in the queer community.
 This training also provides suggestions on how to make a healthcare office a safe space for queer individuals.